openvinotoolkit/openvino/src/plugins/proxy/README.md

  - `ov::device::fallback` the name of other hardware device for the fallback.

 After the creation the proxy plugin has next properties:
+ - `ov::device::priorities` is fallback order inside the proxy plugin.
+ - `ov::proxy::device_properties` is an alias name for high level plugin.
+ - `ov::proxy::alias_for` the vector of low level plugins under the proxy alias.

 ## See also